icp4a/automation-decision-services-samples/samples/MachineLearningCompleteTutorial/README.md

     b.
 In the rule editor, enter the following code:
     ```
     definitions
       set 'duration' to the number of monthly payments of Loan ;
       set 'rate' to the rate of Loan ;
       set 'yearlyreimbursement' to 'rate' * the amount of Loan / (1 - pow ( 1 + 'rate' , -duration));
       then
           set decision to a new ML model input where
-            the creditscore is the credit score of Borrower ,
+              the creditscore is the credit score of Borrower,
               the income is the yearly income of Borrower ,
-            the loanamount is the amount of Loan ,
+              the loanamount is the amount of Loan,
               the monthduration is the number of monthly payments of Loan ,
               the rate is 'rate' ,
               the yearlyreimbursement is 'yearlyreimbursement' ;
     ```
     c.
 Go back to the diagram.